wex-maianatanael/demo-logging-monitoring-api-net6/README.md

 :construction: Men at work.

-Go the [wiki](https://github.com/wex-maianatanael/demo-logging-monitoring-api-net6/wiki) in order to get more details about this repo.
+Go to the [wiki](https://github.com/wex-maianatanael/demo-logging-monitoring-api-net6/wiki) in order to get more details about this repo.